What 4 things does a business service provider need before calling a PR agency?

 Question 3 – Who is going to make time for pr?

 Make no mistake: hiring a public relations firm takes time.
 After all, it takes input.
 Input that makes it clear what makes your company the business service provider that the media should be writing about.
 In addition, input for, and feedback on, press releases and other content is needed.
-It is also important to have someone available for interviews and to provide input for substantive responses to journalists.
+Furthermore, it is also important to have someone available for interviews and to provide input for substantive responses to journalists.

 Question 4 – What will the goal be?

-Think as a team of what the goal of PR is.
+Further think as a team of what the goal of PR is.
 Free publicity is not a trick to be used to ‘just get some new customers’.
 The power lies in the combination with marketing.
 Collaborating with a PR agency only works if the goals are clear.
 This is good for expectation management and for achieving goals and results.

 And what is your answer to that?